area9innovation/flow9/tools/flow9/readme.md

 We use overload types to handle the overloading of +, - as well as dot on structs, which can be considered as an overloaded function.

+TODO:
+- Review how we postpone, and see if we can avoid that

 # Name and type lookups

 A key problem is to find names, types, sub- and supertypes from the context